 In addition, any ground-based products themselves are certainly not perfect, such as MRMS, especially in winter and over mountainous regions, although they have been often used as references in the satellite-based product validation.
 The validation results are likely unreliable if questionable products are used as references [50].
 Satellite-based products in western CONUS appear to exhibit reduced performance in comparison to the eastern CONUS where RQI is high.
 This does not necessarily mean that the satellite products are the only problem, as there are also problems in the MRMS product as indicated in Figure 2.
 It is our conclusion that the MRMS product herein might not be suitable as a GV reference over the mountainous west CONUS regions.
 On the contrary, one may reasonably argue that the satellite products can be utilized to fill the gaps or even substitute the ground product where the ground observations are sparse, rare, poor or completely missing, as considering that the satellite products perform well over many areas with adequate radar or gauge coverage.

-6. conclusions
+6. Conclusions

 This study evaluates two satellite-based precipitation products TRMM 3B42 V7 and GPM IMERG V06B using MRMS as the reference over CONUS for the 55-month period.
 GPCC is also used in the comparison with MRMS and satellite products.
 The spatial distributions of precipitation climatology from four products are analyzed.
 The error characteristics are further examined for 3B42 and IMERG in winter and summer by an error decomposition approach which partitions total bias into hit bias, biases due to missed precipitation, and those due to false precipitation.
 The continuous and categorical statistical metrics are used to quantitatively evaluate the performance of the two satellite-based products.
 The main findings are summarized as follows: